RankquantRQ

 Are there any reliable book-review sources?+

 Yes — NYT Book Review, Kirkus, Publishers Weekly, and Booklist are institutional professional-critic sources with editorial rigor and substantially less inflation than crowd platforms.
-They're the backbone of Rankquant's book source weighting.
+That is worth knowing when you read one of them directly.
+Rankquant does not ingest any of them today; book scores come from Goodreads and Amazon.

 Does Goodreads' rating have any information in it?+